All Episodes

 And you loved Scott Walker for a while there.

-And then all you talked about was all you did was prop up Trump for how long now.
+And then all you talked about was, all you did was prop up Trump for how long now?

-We started calling you the Trump show.
+We started calling you the Trump Show.

-And Trump only watches other Republicans.
+And Trump only bashes other Republicans.

 Who is this we started calling?